Carl complained when his insurer rejected his claim to help arrange a flight home when he was taken seriously ill on a holiday.

-Carl, a 45-year old landscape gardener, was taken seriously ill while on holiday in West Africa.
+Carl was taken seriously ill while on holiday in West Africa.
 It was clear that he’d need major surgery and probably a blood transfusion.

 The treating doctor thought Carl should be flown home to the UK for the operation, despite the risk that he might suffer further problems either before or during the flight itself.

 Carl contacted his insurer to explain his situation.
 He asked for help in arranging his flight home but the insurer said that flying was too risky for him.

 The doctor treating Carl had provided a verbal assurance that he was fit to fly.
 He’d also explained why repatriation was in Carl’s best interests.
 But the insurer said it would need a written report to confirm this before it could reconsider.

 Carl argued the insurer's insistence on a written report was unreasonable as the doctor's view was that it was in his best interests to be repatriated.
 Anxious not to delay matters any longer, Carl paid for the flight home himself.

 Once Carl had recovered from his operation, he complained to the insurer about its handling of the matter.
 Carl felt it was unfair that his insurer rejected his complaint, arguing that its representative had acted in Carl's best interests.
 Unhappy with its response, Carl referred his complaint to us.